Enter your ZIP to find local pros.

 • Can last 75 to 100 years

-Ceramic tile costs just $2 to $5 per square foot, and there is an enormous range of possibilities to fit any budget.
-When choosing ceramic for your shower tile installation, you have high-end luxury to budget-friendly options – all of which work just as well in terms of performance.
+Ceramic tile costs about $2 to $5 per square foot, and there is an enormous range of possibilities to fit any budget.
+Whether you choose a more upscale look or a basic tile, ceramic performs well in showers.

 Porcelain Tile

-Ceramic and porcelain might look the same, but there is a key difference.
-Porcelain tiles are fired at a higher temperature than ceramic, which means porcelain is stronger and tends to be more durable than ceramic tile.
-This is why it is often found in other highly used areas of the bathroom, including the sink.
+Ceramic and porcelain may look similar, but there is an important difference.
+Porcelain tiles are fired at a higher temperature, which makes them denser, stronger, and often more durable than standard ceramic.
+That is why porcelain is often used in other highly used areas, such as bathroom floors and sinks.

 Porcelain Tile